-Module: Advanced CRM
+Module: Advanced CRM Module key: [WI4BWLISM1]

-Subject: Business Administration Module coordination: Andreas Geyer-Schulz Credit points (CP): 9
+Module coordination: Andreas Geyer-Schulz

 The assessment is carried out as partial exams (according to Section 4(2), 1 or 2 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
-The assessment procedures are described for each course of the module separately.
+The assessment procedures are described for each course of the module seperately.